1. Overview

 Challenge

-The business and compliance decision was made to fundamentally change how PayPal worked by no longer allowing customers to hold a balance by default, but instead require them to opt into 1 of 2 types of subaccounts that would be able to hold a balance.
+The business and compliance decision was to no longer allow a balance by default, but require the customer to opt into 1 of 2 types of subaccounts that would be able to hold a balance.

 Requirements